Boundary integral equation methods for the solution of scattering and transmission 2D elastodynamic problems: Boundary integral operators for elastodynamics

 Notice that, with this convention:

 In particular, we find that

-i.e., the transpose of the interior Calderon operator is the exterior one and vice versa.
-This property will simplify the analysis of boundary integral formulations for transmission problems as we will see in next section.
+i.e., the transpose of the interior \firstReviewer{Calderón} operator is the exterior one and vice versa.
+This property will simplify the analysis of boundary integral formulations for transmission problems as we will \firstReviewer{see in section 5. }